readthedocs/ethicalads.io/content/pages/vs-dev-ad-networks.md

 Title: How does EthicalAds compare to other developer-focused ad networks?
 url: alternative-to-developer-ad-networks
 save_as: alternative-to-developer-ad-networks/index.html
 description: How are we different?
-Privacy gaurantees, open source code, and community-focus.
+Privacy guarantees, open source code, and community-focus.

 We know that we are competing with a few other ad networks that focus on developers.
 This page talks a bit more about how we're different,